KnowledgeForwardSolutions/CheckDigits.Net/README.md

 character alphanumeric codes that identify financial securities in the United Kingdom and Ireland.

-The SEDOL algorithm only supports validation of check digits and does support calculation of check digits.
+The SEDOL algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details